0xt1m/ctf/BoilCTF/report.md

 :bulb: After some time, I realized that I needed another tactic.
 I remembered that there was some weird thing on the _\_test_ page.
 So I went there.
 ![sar2html](./imgs/sar2html.png)
 Then I googled sar2html exploit and found what I needed.
-It turns out that to exploit the thing we just need to change the url a little bit.<br>
+It turns out that to exploit the thing we just need to change the URL a little bit.<br>
-This is a good URL which supposed to give us something whatever.<br>
+This is a good URL that is supposed to give us something whatever.<br>
 http://boilctf.thm/joomla/_test/index.php?plot=LINUX<br>
 But if we change it to:
 http://boilctf.thm/joomla/_test/index.php?plot=;whoami and click on the Select Host button<br>